 Access to health care

 How easy it is for you to access health care is a big determinant of your health.
 If you have health insurance, you are more likely to visit your doctor on a regular basis.
 These trips can include screenings and preventive care that keep you from developing chronic disease.
 But not everyone has access to health insurance or easy access to care.
 Some people don’t have transportation to go to the doctor.
 Some can’t afford it, while others speak a different language.
-All of these things can prevent them from getting health care they need.
+All of these things can prevent someone from getting the health care they need and delay treatment of preventable problems.
 Not being able to get health care can have a huge impact on your health.

 Things to consider